nosas/blog/performance_classification/article.md

 <font style="color:red">TODO: Insert code snippet to calculate precision</font>

 Imagine the goal is now to shoot an arrow at the apple's center.
+Note how the previous goal was more vague - just to hit the apple.
+Now we're aiming for a more specific goal - to hit the apple's center.

 We would have high *precision* if there were a cluster of arrows directly at the apple's center.
-On the other hand, if we shot a cluster of arrows directly above the apple - the arrows were consistently above the apple, but had no guarantee of hitting the apple's center - we would still have high precision but low *accuracy*.
+On the other hand, if we shot a cluster of arrows directly above the apple - the arrows were consistently above the apple, but had no guarantee of hitting the apple's center - we would still have high precision due to the consistency, but low precision relative to our desired goal.

 ### Training precision in Keras

 During training, we can use Keras' [built-in precision metric](https://www.tensorflow.org/api_docs/python/tf/keras/metrics/Precision).

+<font style="color:red">TODO: Insert code snippet using Keras' built-in precision metric</font>

 ---
 ## Accuracy vs Precision

 Accuracy and precision are closely related.
+The two metrics are often used interchangeably in day-to-day work.
-The distinction between the two is crucial for engineers and scientists.
+However, the distinction between accuracy and precision is crucial for engineers and scientists.

+Earlier, we explained how accuracy is how *close* the model is to the correct result whereas precision is how *consistently* the model reaches the correct result.
+We can imagine accuracy as how close the arrows land near the apple, and precision as how consistently the arrows land near one another.

+One can have high accuracy and low precision - such as when the arrows land everywhere around the apple.
+High precision and low accuracy is also possible - such as when the arrows consistently cluster at some point except for the apple.

 ---
 ## Recall

+---
+## When to use Accuracy, Precision, or Recall

 ---
 ## F1-score